Rozera-xalil/PageIndex_Vs_HybridRAG_2-2-1/README.md

 ## 🔬 The Experiment

 **Document used:** A simulated Hospital Management System — Software Requirements Specification (SRS).
-Chosen because it's a **deeply hierarchical, structured document** — the exact type that exposes Classic RAG's weaknesses.
+Chosen because it's a **deeply hierarchical, structured document** — the exact type that exposes Hybrid RAG's weaknesses.

 **Test query:** *"How is patient data encrypted?"*

-### 🔵 Classic RAG Result
+### 🔵 Hybrid RAG Result
 - Retrieves **3 overlapping chunks** using cosine similarity
 - Some chunks contain irrelevant content (noise)
 - Answer quality depends on luck of the chunk boundary